MatthewSteen/MS-AREN-6960-Masters-Report/measures/hvac_dehumidifier_desiccant_system/README.md

 TODO

 ## Modeler Description
-This measure adds Dehumidifier:Desiccant:System (DDS) object(s) to the outdoor air (OA) or supply air (SA) stream of one or all air loops by replacing a surrogate object (e.g. CoilHeatingGas).
-    In either case, a SetpointManager must be on the outlet node of the surrogate object to control humidity.
-    If the DDS will be added to the SA stream, the surrogate object must be directly downstream of a cooling coil, which will be the Companion Cooling Coil to the DDS.
-    The measure uses objects from the EnergyPlus example file DesiccantDehumidifierWithCompanionCoil.idf, which are included in the resources folder.
+This EnergyPlus measure adds a `Dehumidifier:Desiccant:System` on the selected air stream (outdoor air or supply air) of one or all air loops in the model.
+The measure works by replacing a surrogate object in the desired location in the air stream with the desiccant dehumidifier system.
+A setpoint manager must be present on the outlet node of the surrogate object to control humidity.
+If the system will be added to the supply air stream, the surrogate object must be directly downstream of a cooling coil, which will be the companion cooling coil to the desiccant system.
+The measure uses objects from the `DesiccantDehumidifierWithCompanionCoil.idf` EnergyPlus example file, which are included in the resources folder.

 ## Measure Type
 EnergyPlusMeasure